-If you require professional addiction treatment, you should immediately contact your health insurance provider to discuss your plan.
+If you are looking to go to a drug and alcohol rehab (see our list of the best rehabs in the US), you should immediately contact your health insurance provider to discuss your plan.
 Some policies will cover your entire bill, after the deductible has been met, while others will only pay for a portion of the treatment.

 If you are covered by a policy and addiction treatment is underwritten, you are guaranteed coverage.